 The same principle applies to slow and draggy planes as well.
 You can fly a really big old-timer with a 40 size engine.

 You get a bit of a break because of the exponential nature of aerodynamic drag.
 Total parasite drag is a function of the square of the airspeed, multiplied by a factor determined by the shape of the airplane (the amount of drag it causes).
-So you can fit your fast plane with a high pitch prop for speed, without worrying about acceleration because this plane doesn’t have much drag, so acceleration isn’t difficult for it.
-And you prop your lightweight draggy old timer or biplane for acceleration, because it just doesn’t need to go fast anyway.
+You can fit your fast plane with a high pitch prop for speed without worrying about acceleration because such planes usually have a slick airframe so as to reduce drag, which makes acceleration easier to compensate for your propeller’s weakness in that area.
+Likewise, you prop your lightweight draggy old timer or biplane for acceleration, because it just doesn’t need to go fast anyway.

 Solving your real-world problems: